open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Info

-An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Gauge unless it is the "target" info metric, which is used to populate [resource attributes](#resource-attributes).
+An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Non-Monotonic Sum unless it is the "target" info metric, which is used to populate [resource attributes](#resource-attributes).
 An OpenMetrics Info can be thought of as a special-case of the OpenMetrics Gauge which has a value of 1, and whose labels generally stays constant over the life of the process.
+It is converted to a Non-Monotonic Sum, rather than a Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.

 #### StateSet

-An [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Gauge.
+An [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Non-Monotonic Sum.
 An OpenMetrics StateSet can be thought of as a special-case of the OpenMetrics Gauge which has a 0 or 1 value, and has one metric point for every possible state.
+It is converted to a Non-Monotonic Sum, rather than a Gauge, because the value of 1 is intended to be viewed as a count, which should be summed together when aggregating away labels.

 #### Unknown-typed